BlueDragn/pair-programming-28/README.md

  - begin working on project section.
  - Anshuman as a pilot and Emerson Bualat as Navigator.
  - Also had discussion about css Flex and responsive design.
+### Day 05 : Apr 10
+ - Work bigin to finish the project
+ - We couldn't able to meet so we devided the work.
+ - we both worked on our own and commited
+ - Emerson gave the final touch